PawseySC/vScheduler/README.md

 systemctl start socket-server.service
 ```

-2. Locate `socket/client.py` on each destination node in `/etc/profile.d/client.py` and set server's ip and port to run it at each user login attempt by adding below line to `/etc/profile`:
+2. Locate `socket/*client.py` on management and compute/vis nodes in `/etc/profile.d/client.py` and set server's ip and port; For `mgmt-client.py` set ips of all destination nodes in a list where ip of management instance only is needed to be set in each `comp-client.py`.
+To run the script at each user login attempt in compute/vis node, add below line to `/etc/profile` on each node:
 ```
 /usr/bin/python3 /etc/profile.d/client.py
 ```